prashant-kikani/torn-shirt-classifier/README.md

 ## Future improvements
 More data can be gathered and results can be improved.<br/>
 Different base models can be tried like Inception.
-But I think, accuracy will be more oe less same.
+But I think, accuracy will be more oe less same.<br/>
+Also, I have only trained on 10 epochs.
+But incresing epochs will improve accuracy a bit.